arfshl/blackberry-cod-localinstall/README.md

 # Overview
-I find that java-based BlackBerry OS (before 10) can theoritically install .cod files without BlackBerry Desktop Manager with just .jad metadata and .cod application file, here's how:
+I recently find that java-based BlackBerry OS (before 10) can theoritically install .cod files without BlackBerry Desktop Manager with just .jad metadata and .cod application file, here's how:

 # Java Application Descriptor (.jad) file structure used by BlackBerry
 According to Wikipedia, [Java Application Descriptor](https://en.wikipedia.org/wiki/JAD_(file_format)) (JAD) files describe the MIDlets (Java ME applications) that are distributed as JAR files.
 But in Blackberry OS, instead of .jar files, this file is used for describing and distributing .cod files.
 This is an example of BlackBerry .jad files, Containing Opera Mini 8 information and distribution URLs